Philadelphia Wage and Hour Lawyers

 How Do I File a Wage and Hour Claim In Philadelphia?

-If you believe that your employer has violated your rights as an employee in terms of wages or hours, you may file a wage and hour claim with the Pennsylvania Department of Labor & Industry
+If you believe that your employer has violated your rights as an employee in terms of wages or hours, you may file a wage and hour claim with the Pennsylvania Department of Labor & Industry.

 To do this, you must first collect evidence and documentation that supports your claim.
 This could include any relevant payroll information, timesheets, or other employment records that prove the violation.
 Additionally, you should gather information such as your employer’s name, address, and contact information.